 - Prepare – if you know you are going into a situation that you know will be uncomfortable, be ok with it.
 Don’t bury your head in the sand, be proactive.
 If you acknowledge and accept it will be hard or stressful you can quickly find ways to help you cope…remember your raincoat!

-Why did people find 2020 so tough?
-Why do we need more mental resilience in 2021?
+Why did people find the pandemic so tough?

-You will have noticed that 2020 was probably the hardest year we have witnessed in recent history; perhaps since the Second World War.
-2020 was a very openly divisive year; with topics such as Brexit, the Presidential election, Black Lives Matter, vaccinations, mask-wearing, and conspiracy theories dividing workplace and family opinions.
-Add to that confusing advice and statistics regarding the COVID-19 pandemic, missed education and home schooling, employment uncertainty, and lack of social interaction.
-It’s no surprise that 2020 was tough.
-Overall, it’s been a year of arguments and unknowns.
-Leaving many of us living in a constant state of anxiety.
+The time surrounding the COVID-19 pandemic was probably one of the hardest we have witnessed in recent history; perhaps since the Second World War.
+There were lots of divisive issues; with topics such as Brexit, the Presidential election, Black Lives Matter, vaccinations, mask-wearing, and conspiracy theories dividing workplace and family opinions.
+Add to that confusing advice and statistics regarding the pandemic, missed education and home schooling, employment uncertainty, and lack of social interaction.
+It’s no surprise it was tough.
+Overall, it left many of us living in a constant state of anxiety.

-2021 started with a national lockdown in the UK.
-There are uncertainties about Brexit, despite a last-minute trade agreement with the EU, and we are unsure of how the economy will recover or when the vaccination rollout will be complete.
-Many people have hope that 2021 won’t be as bad as in 2020.
-The truth is, we just don’t know.
+The truth is, more recent global and local events mean we we just don’t know how things will go moving forward.
 There’s so much out of our control, but not everything.
 By working on our mental resilience, we can at least learn how to prepare emotionally for what lies ahead and develop our coping strategies.
-We can find ways to reframe – and ensure 2021 is a little less stressful than its predecessor.
+We can find ways to reframe – and ensure things are a little less stressful.

 What books or films about mental resilience would you recommend?